Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Conclusions

-We have studied the network model for the parameter values where conditions of primary and secondary tauopathies are satisfied in different brain regions.
+We have studied the network model for the parameter values where primary and secondary tauopathy conditions are satisfied in distinct brain areas.
 This causes a non-homogeneous distribution of toxic tau proteins in the brain.
-Furthermore, different neuronal damage profiles are shown on different brain IDs and also in different brain regions.
-Therefore, heterogeneous parameter values in the network model capture a realistic scenario of AD progression in the brain.
-The coupling of astrocytes to A$\beta$ and $\tau$P represents an advancement in this direction.
+In addition, the network model demonstrates that nodes with high connectivity have a higher chance of getting the infection and evolving into hubs for spreading disease.
+Furthermore, different neuronal damage profiles are shown on different brain IDs and in different brain regions.
+Hence, heterogeneous parameter values in the network model capture a realistic scenario of AD progression in the brain \cite{insel2020}.
+These non-uniform parameter values in the parameters involved in the amyloid-beta could be a good extension of this work.
+The coupling of astrocytes to A$\beta$ and $\tau$P represents an advancement in this direction, and one could use this model in an experimental configuration to improve data fitting.
 Along with the memory, considering heterogeneous parameter values corresponding to amyloid-beta or astrocytes in different brain IDs or regions is an important avenue for future research on this model.
+To a greater extent, neurodegenerative diseases involve complex and multiscale processes with multiple levels of biological framework, ranging from molecular and cellular to systemic and even societal.
+The presented work and the developed methodology allow us to reveal new trends and additional features of the underlying processes.
+More refined views on the complex dynamics of neurodegenerative diseases are expected with the subsequent incorporation of other scales (e.g., molecular-to-cellular, macro-to-micro) into the coupled biological framework.

+Validating the considered fractional-order derivative model requires robust datasets and experimental frameworks focusing on A$\beta$ and tau proteins.
+Some of the potential datasets and experimental frameworks can be used for future validation, and most of them have controlled access.
+NIAGADS is a collaboration between the National Institute on Ageing and the University of Pennsylvania that saves and distributes genetics and genomics data from AD, associated dementias, and ageing research to qualified researchers worldwide.
+The Alzheimer's Disease Neuroimaging Initiative (ADNI) provides complete data to research the course of A$\beta$ and tau pathology, including imaging, biomarker, and clinical evaluations.
+The AMP-AD Knowledge Portal provides free use of multi-omic data from Alzheimer's patients, including gene expression profiles for A$\beta$ and tau.
+Analyzing post-mortem brain tissue from Alzheimer's patients can also give the model real-world applicability.